Chicago, IL Car Shipping: 2026 Costs & Routes

 How Auto Transport Works

-To keep the move smooth, follow these transport tips.
-For high‑end or classic cars, choose an enclosed trailer for extra protection.
-Remove all personal items and any loose objects before the driver arrives.
-The vehicle must be able to roll onto the trailer, so make sure the wheels turn freely.
-Finally, keep about a quarter tank of fuel in the tank; this helps the carrier move the car onto and off the trailer safely.
+A few practical tips: Use an enclosed trailer for high‑end or classic cars.
+Remove all personal items and clean the interior before the carrier arrives.
+The car must be able to roll onto the truck, so a flat tire or dead battery can cause delays.
+Finally, leave about a quarter tank of gas; this helps the driver move the vehicle onto the trailer safely.